SamuelGG19/book-store-challenge/README.md

 The application code is incomplete, the idea is to complete it taking into account the following steps.

-1. Complete de class `Transaction` taking into account the following requirements:
+1. Complete the class `Transaction` taking into account the following requirements:
     - The class should have a constant `SELL` of type `int` with value `1`.
     - The class should have a constant `SUPPLY` of type `int` with value `2`.
     - The class should have an `__init__` method that receives the following parameters: